 Advancements in technology aren’t exclusively created for convenience.
-Many technological advancements are designed to improve the way large-scale emergencies are handled.
-Technology plays a key role in the prevention, preparation, and management of emergencies.
+Many technological advancements are designed to improve the way large-scale emergencies and emergency services are handled.
+Technology plays a key role in the prevention, preparation, and response operations of emergencies.

-Communication, data analysis, and security are of the utmost importance when it comes to dealing with emergency preparedness and prevention, and technology is a prime part of these solutions.
+Communication, data analysis, and security are of the utmost importance when it comes to dealing with emergency preparedness and prevention, and emerging technologies are a prime aspect of critical infrastructure solutions.
 Find out more about how these 10 important information technology resources play a big role in dealing with emergencies.

 1. Technology Preparedness as a Priority